TheMeteoRain/quality-of-exile/README.md

 Press the keybind once to hold CTRL.
 Press it again to release CTRL.
 You can also rebind CTRL to any key you want, maybe you have small macro keypad.
 My favourite is setting my mouse's side buttons to CTRL and SHIFT.
 So, I don't have to use pinky at all.

 Use cases:
-- Move items from inventory to stash
+- Move items from inventory to stash.
-- Move items from stash to inventory
+- Move items from stash to inventory.
-- Pre-toggle before interacting with an NPC to trigger specific actions, such as opening the sell window or identifying items.
+- Pre-toggle before interacting with an NPC to trigger specific actions, such as opening the sell window or identifying items (PoE2:The Hooded One).

 ### Toggle SHIFT
 Press the keybind once to hold SHIFT.
 Press it again to release SHIFT.
 You can also rebind SHIFT to any key you want, maybe you have small macro keypad.
 My favourite is setting my mouse's side buttons to CTRL and SHIFT.
 So, I don't have to use pinky at all.

 Use cases:
-- Use crafting items continuously (e.g. alterations, jewellers, fusings) without needing to hold SHIFT yourself
+- Use crafting items continuously (e.g. alterations, jewellers, fusings) without needing to hold down SHIFT yourself.

 ### Spam Ctrl Click
 Holds CTRL and spams left click.
 Press it again to stop.

 Use cases:
-- Rabidly move items to the stash
+- Rabidly move items to the stash.
-- Loot items from ground (I don't recommend this, horrible user experience)

 ### Kill Switch
 Kill the tool.
 In case of there is a bug, you can press this to exit the app.